-Our approach is based on late season monitoring, given that we assess the weeds at a BBCH growth stage of 87-89.
-Agronomically the weed maps generated from surveying at this time are only of use in the subsequent seasons of weed management as it is too late in the season to affect either weed density or crop yield.
+Our approach is based on late season monitoring, given that we assess the weed at a BBCH growth stage of 87-89.
+Agronomically the weed maps generated from surveying at this time are only of use in the subsequent seasons of weed management as it is too late in the season to affect either weed density or crop yield (Rew et al., 2001).
 However, research shows that maps of weed from this period often don’t exactly reflect the presence of weed seedlings in the next cultivation cycle (Walter et al., 2002) and that buffer zones should be incorporated into patch spraying methods.
 Concurrently early season, post-emergence mapping with UAS involves crude estimators of weed presence by defining a crop row and assigning everything not in a row as a weed (Pena et al., 2013).
 This method has also not been extended beyond a trial 140x100m plot.
 But the weed maps generated here do allow in-season adaptation of management practices.
 Therefore, future applications of these methodologies suggest that the optimal weed mapping solution would not be an either or scenario between early or late season mapping but the incorporation of both to form continuous weed mapping.